Integrability as an attractor of adiabatic flows: Conclusions and Outlook

-Practically, our results pave the way to numerically finding nontrivial integrable or nearly integrable regimes either numerically by minimizing the norms of the adiabatic gauge potentials or experimentally by finding directions with fastest long-time relaxation.
+Practically, our results pave the way to numerically finding nontrivial integrable or nearly integrable regimes either numerically by following the minimal directions $\mathfrak n_{\rm min}$ or experimentally by following directions with fastest long-time relaxation.
 They also suggest that it is plausible to develop a full scaling theory of emergence of chaos similar to the theory of continuous phase transitions.
+It is clear from our results that the full crossover between integrable and ergodic/ETH regimes can only be described by a two-parameter scaling theory.